zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/SOS RNG Guide.md

    - You will want `OO` as the first two values for the SOS call to be successful.

 ```
-Note: If you are going for a hard target such as a 1% encounter you can try to play with some frames as you get close to manipulate success by using Intimidate or Super Effective moves.
+Note: If you are going for a hard target such as a 1% encounter you can try to play with some frames as you get close to manipulate success by using Intimidate.
 ```

 ![Target](../../images/UltraSun-UltraMoon/SOS/Target.png)